jeroenmoons/drl_banana/Report.md

     * double DQN might learn more efficiently
     * noisy networks could be an interesting alternative for the epsilon parameter

+5. Investigate the **tau** parameter to see if training can be more stable over longer time horizons (I found it oscillating when run for several thousands of episodes).

-5. Solving the problem from pixels instead of the ray traced state vectors, as suggested by the Udacity project description would be an interesting exercise, mainly because I suspect the agent would be more intelligent regarding batches of bananas perceived in the distance.
+6. Solving the problem from pixels instead of the ray traced state vectors, as suggested by the Udacity project description would be an interesting exercise, mainly because I suspect the agent would be more intelligent regarding batches of bananas perceived in the distance.
 The agent using vector states only sees what's right in front of it and its view of a cluster of yellow bananas in the distance seems to be blocked by any blue bananas in front of it.
 I think